How to Deal with Belittlement from Adult Children While in Menopause

 Menopause is a transition that happens over the course of many years.
 You cannot know exactly how long your symptoms are going to last and how severe they will be.
 That is why being open-minded about it is very important so you avoid problems with your children in the future.
 Do not shy away from them.
 Talk about your symptoms and how they impact your life, what you would like to do to ease them, and what that means for the family.
 Even if your children will not understand everything about menopause from the get-go, at least they will appreciate your honesty and will be willing to go back to the conversation later.

 The reason why you may experience belittlement from your adult children is because of how menopause is portrayed.
-A study has suggested that many women see menopause as a time of liberation in their lives, but it is often portrayed in society as being deprived of family and lacking sexual interest (3).
+One 2002 study suggests that many women see menopause as a time of liberation in their lives, but it is often portrayed in society as being deprived of family and lacking sexual interest (3).
 That is why supplying more information is the best way to change this perception.
 Share articles or research studies, or share more of your personal experience.
-Let your children see different perspectives so they can get a full view of menopause.
+Let